jozefchutka/YHaxen/README.md

 ### should not
 - not use .current .dev
 - change lib/compiler state at all
+- do not install subdependencies but have them all defined in yhaxen.json

 ### known issues
 - on windows if neko/yhaxen is executed without admin rights and haxelib is setuped in "Prgorem Files" etd, FileSystem.hx create/write proxies directories into something like